cacrookes/problems-algorithms/explanation_2.md

 ## Requirements

-Python 2.7 or greater is needed to run this script.
+Python 2.7 or Python 3.x is needed to run this script.

 ## Program Design